 I'll admit it: I loathed loafers for the longest time.
 As someone who wears a size 12, they somehow shrunk my feet to disproportionate levels.
 I looked like a bowling pin inverted.
 But then I busted out a pair of Cole Haan loafers I was loaned — and, you guessed it, never returned — for senior prom.
 (This was some 10+ years ago.)
 Dust aside, they fit and felt good.
-I wore them out to dinner and spotted several others in varying, albeit similar, styles.
+I wore them out to dinner and spotted several others in slightly different, albeit similar, styles.
 (Bonus points for my well-worn pair.)

-But what's driving the loafer boom now?
+What's driving the loafer boom right now?
 Why's he wearing them too?
 Is it sneaker fatigue?
 A newfound desire to dress up again?
 Streetwear's diffusion into everyday styles?
 Who knows — probably a mix of it all.
 While sneakers are popular, the best ones are hard to buy.

 Needless to say, the traditional style once saved for businessmen and Europeans uninterested in sneakers is booming, with more options to choose from than ever.
 And more new brands making them, too.
 Whether you're returning to the category or dipping your toes for the first time, here's our guide to the most popular styles: Belgian, tassel, Horsebit, penny and lug loafers.

 Henri Bendel — the same retailer who brought Chanel and Balenciaga stateside — birthed the style when he approached cobblers directly to produce shoes his particular way; they were stitched inside out and then turned right ways to ensure a smooth stitch.
 He launched a company off their success — Belgian Shoes — and the Belgian loafer's ascension began.
 Yes, they've endured but have largely faded from popular wear, and in most cases been replaced by the bulkier penny loafer.
 As such, these are dressier shoes but are still deserving of wear.